carlst99/DbgCensus/README.md

 #### Customising Options

 Utilise the `CensusQueryOptions` object.
-You can register this with the options pattern (`Microsoft.Extensions.Configuration`).
+You can register this using the options pattern (`Microsoft.Extensions.Configuration`).

 ***